-Surface complexation modeling of Ra adsorption to sodium montmorillonite was fit using two surface sites and an exchange reaction where Ra displaces sodium in the inner layer of the clay, following previous SCM studies of metal sorption to montmorillonites (table 2).21 Fits using this model were visually good (Figure S1), and the exchange reaction explains the large Ra sorption extent over all pH values.
-A similar suite of reactions was used to describe Ba adsorption to Na-montmorillonite, and X-ray absorption spectroscopy confirmed the formation of both inner sphere and outer sphere complexes on the montmorillonite surface corresponding with the need for both an exchange reaction and surface site reactions in the SCM.27 The number of fitted sites in this model were significantly lower than reported in the literature, with literature values producing poor fits.
+Surface complexation modeling of Ra adsorption to sodium montmorillonite was fit using two surface sites and an exchange reaction where Ra displaces sodium in the inner layer of the clay, following previous SCM studies of metal sorption to montmorillonites (table 2).21 Fits using this model were visually good (Figure S1), and the exchange reaction accounts for extensive Ra sorption over all pH values.
+A previous study used a similar suite of reactions to describe Ba adsorption to Na-montmorillonite, and X-ray absorption spectroscopy confirmed the formation of both inner sphere and outer sphere complexes on the montmorillonite surface corresponding with the need for both an exchange reaction and surface site reactions in the SCM.27 The number of fitted sites in this model were significantly lower than reported in the literature, with literature values producing poor fits.
 The presence of exchange in these models account for the significant extent of sorption at acidic pHs, however, the fitted surface complexation constants in either model also suggest that Ra binds more strongly with the clay surface than either of the iron oxides.

 Although SCM has not been extensively used to examine group II cation adsorption with montmorillonites, there is a broad base of literature examining the strength of exchange and surface reactions with other metals.28 Previously calculated metal exchange reactions with sodium montmorillonite cations show a range of values from 0.7 to 398, compared to 1.41 found here for Ra exchange.
 This suggests that Ra could easily be displaced by other metals in solution.
-Since a large fraction of the observed Ra adsorption is associated with the exchange reaction (i.e. sorption observed at low pH), this competition from other metals will likely play a large role in controlling Ra sorption to montmorillonites.
-In contrast, Ra had a relatively large surface complex reaction constants (0 and 7.5) compared to those found for other potentially hazardous metals (-20 to 2).21,29 This suggests that less competition for the protonated surface sites will occur in the presence of other metals, though it is unclear how competition between the protonated surface sites and ion exchange will control the ultimate fate of Ra in high salinity environments with many competing cations.
-Given the large amount of sorption associated with ion exchange, we would expect Ra would be displaced by other metals in solution.
+Since a large fraction of the observed Ra adsorption is associated with the exchange reaction (i.e. sorption observed at low pH), this competition from other metals will likely play a large role in controlling Ra sorption to montmorillonite and other clays with a cation-exchangeable interlayer.
+In contrast, Ra had a relatively large surface complex reaction constants (0 and 7.5) compared to those found for other potentially hazardous metals (-20 to 2).21,29 This suggests that less competition for the protonated surface sites will occur in the presence of other metals, though it is unclear how ion exchange will control the ultimate fate of Ra in high salinity environments with many competing cations, particularly divalent cations with high selectivity.

-Lastly, SCM of Ra adsorption to pyrite was performed using surficial S as the adsorption site (table 2),30 based on a previous SCM that modeled Sr sorption to pyrite.22 Model fits of Ra sorption capture the observed data points, though not as well as for Ra adsorption to montmorillonite or iron oxides (figure S1).
+Lastly, SCM of Ra adsorption to pyrite was performed using surficial S as the adsorption site (table 2),30 based on a previous SCM that modeled Sr sorption to pyrite.22 Model fits of Ra sorption capture the observed data points, though not as well as for Ra adsorption to montmorillonite or iron (hydr)oxides (figure S1).
 The fitted reaction constant is also the lowest of all of the fitted reaction constants found here by multiple log K units.
 This confirms the results when comparing Kd values in between minerals, yet is contradicted by the Ksa results that showed that pyrite had the largest amount of surface area normalized sorption.
 Increases in the total number of surface sites in the SCM were not able to fit the experimental data accurately, which suggests that this formulation of the SCM is inaccurate with respect to the actual pyrite-Ra surface complexes.
-Only further spectroscopic study of Ra association with a variety of pyrite surfaces can elucidate the sorption mechanisms.
+Further analytical investigation using surface-sensitive measurements may elucidate Ra sorption measurements.

-Implications for radium as a tracer in hydrogeologic settings
+Implications for radium mobility in soils and aquifers